Introduction

 - Amount of non-applicable product upgrades

-At its core, the Maximization Score provides users with an overview of their accounts and optimization strategies to generate the most value out of their airTRFX products.
+At its core, the Maximization Score offers users an overview of their accounts and optimization strategies to generate the most value from their airTRFX products.

 2. The Development Phase

-Once the technical requirements were listed in the planning phase, it was time to begin development.
-The Maximization Score is structured to release in multiple development phases, the initial development phase, the recommendation cards, and the progress bar.
+Once we listed the technical requirements in the planning phase, we began development.
+The Maximization Score is structured for release in multiple development phases: the initial development phase, the recommendation cards, and the progress bar.

 The following tech stacks were used to implement the following components: AngularJS (now Angular 9), Node.js, JavaScript, MongoDB, and AWS serverless.

-Let’s take a look at a recommendation card.
-We can see that the card consists of a title, a description, an impact category (conversion rate), a score uplift, and a link.
-We also know that there will be different recommendations and may differ per user.
+Let’s examine a recommendation card.
+We can see that the card comprises a title, a description, an impact category (conversion rate), a score uplift, and a link.
+We also understand that there will be various recommendations that may vary for each user.

-Here is where we determine where we want our data to reside.
-Due to its ease of use, scalability, and flexibility, we chose MongoDB over a traditional RDBMS.
-Since each card consists of multiple parts, we create an initial schema consisting of the following fields:
+Here is where we decide where we want to store our data.
+Because of its ease of use, scalability, and flexibility, we opted for MongoDB over a traditional RDBMS.
+Since each card includes multiple parts, we establish an initial schema that includes the following fields:

-The aforementioned schema serves as an example for Air Canada with fields that pertain to the previously shown recommendation card.
+The schema mentioned above provides an example for Air Canada, with fields relevant to the previously displayed recommendation card.

-Now that the schema is defined, how do we determine when a card should be recommended?
+Now that we have defined the schema, how do we decide when to recommend a card?

 2.1 Implementation

-Since the Maximization Score will reside in Everymundo’s airTRFX Control platform, we will need to create a service that can be readily integrated within that platform– this is where Serverless Computing comes into play.
-In our case, we will use AWS Lambda to provision our code.
-This reduces latency, avoids server management, and is inheritably scalable.
+Since the Maximization Score will be located in Everymundo’s airTRFX Control platform, we need to create a service that can be easily integrated into that platform.
+This is where Serverless Computing becomes essential.
+In our case, we will utilize AWS Lambda to deploy our code.
+This approach reduces latency, eliminates the need for server management, and offers inherent scalability.

-To determine how and when a card should be recommended, we gather data from different sources such as Google Analytics.
-Using the example recommendation card above, we see that the trigger in the schema is defined as: “Triggered because there are less than 100 sessions from Display, Paid Search, Email and/or Social to airTRFX template and/or custom pages in the last 30 days.”
+To determine how and when to recommend a card, we collect data from various sources, including Google Analytics.
+Using the example recommendation card provided earlier, we can observe that the schema defines the trigger as follows: “Triggered because there are fewer than 100 sessions from Display, Paid Search, Email, and/or Social to airTRFX template and/or custom pages in the last 30 days.”

-After the Google Analytics API requirements are added to the project, we will need to query the API to gather the results for the trigger:
+Once we add the Google Analytics API requirements to the project, we will have to query the API to collect the results for the trigger:

-This function takes in an airlineId, defined as IATA code in our MongoDB schema, and ids, which are the Google Analytics account ids.
-In filters, the criteria for the trigger is defined by– we want to see less than 100 sessions from Display, Paid Search, Email, or Social Channels.
+This function accepts an airline, which is defined as the IATA code in our MongoDB schema, and IDs, representing the Google Analytics account IDs.
+In the filters section, we specify the criteria for the trigger: we want to see fewer than 100 sessions from Display, Paid Search, Email, or Social Channels.

-Referring back to MongoDB schema, there is a field called triggered.
-This field is a boolean value toggled by query results– meaning if data is received from the Google Analytics query, this field will be set as true.
-Essentially, we want triggered: true only if our query results are not empty.
-To update our MongoDB document accordingly, we call a function that will update this field in line 15; updateCollections().
+Referring to the MongoDB schema, there is a field called “triggered.”
+This field is a boolean value that is toggled based on the query results.
+In other words, if data is received from the Google Analytics query, this field will be set to true.
+Essentially, we want “triggered: true” only if our query results are not empty.
+To update our MongoDB document accordingly, we invoke a function to update this field in line 15: updateCollections().

-The data flow is now: define MongoDB schema → create serverless project → import necessary packages/APIs → create query function.
+The data flow is as follows: we define the MongoDB schema, then we create a serverless project, import the necessary packages/APIs, and create a query function.

-Finally, we create a handler that is used to export our queries to our AWS Lambda.
-In the handler, we will call the query function and send the response to AWS.
+Lastly, we generate a handler that exports our queries to AWS Lambda.
+In the handler, we invoke the query function and transmit the response to AWS.
 As an example:

-Once the handler is exported and defined in the serverless.yml file, it can deploy to the AWS Lambda service.
-If the deployment is successful, functions can be found under the functions tab in AWS Lambda.
+Once we export and define the handler in the serverless.yml file, we can deploy it to the AWS Lambda service.
+If the deployment is successful, you can locate the functions under the functions tab in AWS Lambda.

-Since this lambda is used in the airTRFX CMS, we created endpoints for our lambda functions.
-To have the data appear on the frontend, we want to view the resulting MongoDB document per user.
-Thus, we define a GET request in the serverless.yml.
-AWS Lambda generates an API URL endpoint that can be used in our frontend application.
+Because we use this lambda in the airTRFX CMS, we have established endpoints for our lambda functions.
+To display the data on the front end, we aim to access the resulting MongoDB document for each user.
+As a result, we specify a GET request in the serverless.yml file.
+AWS Lambda generates an API URL endpoint that our frontend application can utilize.

-After importing the endpoints within the airTRFX CMS, we can now use them throughout our application.
-To create the base for the card component we used HTML/CSS and a component.js file.
-As mentioned above, we saw that the card component consisted of multiple parts.
-Using Angular templating concepts, we can use our endpoint data by creating bindings and interpolating those values within our HTML.
-Since there are multiple cards, we can loop over our endpoint data using ng-repeat or *ngFor (in Angular) for every index.
+After we import the endpoints into the airTRFX CMS, we can now incorporate them throughout our application.
+To establish the foundation for the card component, we employ HTML/CSS and a component.js file.
+As previously mentioned, the card component comprises multiple parts.
+Utilizing Angular templating concepts, we leverage our endpoint data by creating bindings and interpolating those values within our HTML.
+Given that there are multiple cards, we iterate over our endpoint data using ng-repeat or *ngFor (in Angular) for each index.
 In our component file, we define an OnInit method to populate our page with endpoint data upon initialization.
-This will help us avoid writing duplicate code and slow page loads.
-To ensure that our feature loads only once we receive the endpoint data, we can make use of resolvers in Angular.
-Resolvers are defined in the feature’s state config files.
+This helps us avoid redundant code and ensures faster page loading.
+To guarantee that our feature loads only once we receive the endpoint data, we can utilize resolvers in Angular.
+Resolvers are defined in the feature’s state configuration files.

 3. Release

-Once the planning and development phase is completed it is time to launch the Maximization Score.
-There were multiple iterations during the development phase, which is common when creating features from scratch.
-In this phase, all of the items necessary to support the feature have been implemented.
-The user interface is designed, and the feature is built and tested.
-The Maximization Score Beta was released to the public on May 5th.
-Customer feedback is important in this phase, as this feature requires ongoing development to further improve the state of the Maximization Score
+Once we complete the planning and development phase, it’s time to launch the Maximization Score.
+During the development phase, we went through multiple iterations, which is a common practice when creating features from scratch.
+In this phase, we have implemented all the necessary components to support the feature.
+We have designed the user interface, built the feature, and conducted thorough testing.
+We released the Maximization Score Beta to the public on May 5th.
+Customer feedback plays a crucial role in this phase because ongoing development is necessary to continually enhance the Maximization Score.